GAIR-NLP/MAYE/README.md

 In spirit, it is similar to [OpenAI SpinningUp](https://spinningup.openai.com/en/latest/): not focused on performance or feature completeness, but on being a clear and reproducible entry point for understanding and building VLM-RL systems.

-The code is validated on 8 GPUs using a hybrid setup:
+The code is validated on 8 GPUs using the following setup:

 - Ranks 0–6: handle distributed training via [FSDP2](https://github.com/pytorch/torchtitan/blob/main/docs/fsdp.md).
 - Rank 7: is dedicated to high-throughput inference using [vLLM](https://github.com/vllm-project/vllm).